 Removing a Mercedes instrument cluster from any of the chassis listed is easy with these special "pull" tools.
 Many owners do not realize that the instrument cluster is just pushed into the dash panel and not held in with any bolts or screws.
 To remove the cluster all you need to do is pull it out.
-But trying to get a good hold on it is another matter and without the right tools you can break the clear plastic instrument cover or damage the padded dash.
+But trying to get a good hold on it is another matter and without the right tools, you can break the clear plastic instrument cover or damage the padded dash.
 You first insert these tools on either side of the cluster.
 Then you rotate the tools 90 degrees, "hook" the sides and pull it out.
 Kent recently set out to "build a better mousetrap" by improving the original factory tools.
-He wanted a tool with a stiffer wire, better handle arrangment, a little shorter, a marked way to determine how deep the tool is inserted, and a means to "side load" the hook so it would not pop out when pulled hard!
+He wanted a tool with a stiffer wire, better handle arrangement, a little shorter, a marked way to determine how deep the tool is inserted, and a means to "sideload" the hook so it would not pop out when pulled hard!
 SORRY YOUTUBE PROMOTION IS OVER.
-First 25 sets of these tools have already sold.
+The first 25 sets of these tools have already sold.
 LED dash bulbs can be ordered separately below ( see related products).

 These tools are a result of his effort.
 Please watch the following youtube video to learn more about their development and how they should be used. https://youtu.be/KLokBcbhhF8

 Here is a picture using the tools to remove the cluster in a 1990 300SE (126 chassis):